Full Menu

 Threat Assessment Process

-3. Threat Assessment Review Two members of the threat assessment team will review the initial report of concerning behavior and determine whether the entire threat assessment team shall meet on the report using the division’s threat assessment guidelines.
+3. Threat Assessment Triage: Two members of the school threat assessment triage team will review the initial report of concerning behavior and determine whether the entire threat assessment team should meet on the report using the division’s threat assessment guidelines.

-4. Threat Assessment Monitoring/Intervention If the threat assessment review determines that the threat is easily and readily resolved the report is referred back to the school/department.
-If the threat assessment review determines that the resolution of the report is more involved and requires further review the entire team will review the case and any records associated with resolution as needed.
+4. Threat Assessment Monitoring/Intervention: If the threat assessment triage determines that the threat is easily and readily resolved the report is referred back to the school/department.
+If the threat assessment triage determines that the resolution of the report is more involved and requires further review the entire team will review the case and any records associated with resolution as needed.

 Training - Youth Violence Project